An Evolving Market of Light and Color: Collecting Modern American Glass Art

 The market for Studio and Contemporary glass is shifting from a niche interest to becoming a more widely-recognized area of art collecting.
 With the exception of a handful of esteemed makers and studios, works by early Studio pioneers and well-established second-generation artists command values on the higher end of the spectrum and will likely do so for the foreseeable future.
 However, there is still plenty of room for makers to rise to prominence.
 The inherent decorative quality of glass and the means by which it was made are often points of interests for buyers.
 In contrast to other collecting categories, visual appeal and subject matter rather than historical significance remain the more important factors of value.
 This focus on aesthetic preference rather than cultural importance will likely change as more scholarship emerges.
 But for now, buying habits seem to be more closely aligned to design trends and the enjoyment of ownership rather than as investment pieces.
 With some discretionary income together with a passion for the interplay of light and color, many individuals can enjoy participating in this evolving area of the art market.

-Courtney Ahlstrom Christy, ISA CAPP, AAA AM is Co-Editor of Worthwhile Magazine and principal of Ahlstrom Appraisals LLC.
+Courtney Ahlstrom Christy, ISA CAPP, AAA AM is Co-Editor of Worthwhile Magazine and Principal Appraiser of Ahlstrom Appraisals LLC.
 Courtney can be reached at ahlstromappraisals.com.

 © Courtney Ahlstrom Christy 2018